 - Rooms are designed for two person occupancy.

 - A medical doctor is required to see you within 24 hours of your admission.

-- You will be assigned a Social Worker, who will coordinate your care (including scheduling family meetings, and working on your discharge plan).
-Your family/support system is a very important part of your treatment.
+- You will be assigned a Social Worker who will coordinate your care, including scheduling family meetings, and working on your discharge plan.

 - If you have brought medications with you, please show them to the nurse upon admission.
 Medications that we already have in stock in our pharmacy will be sent home.
 If you are taking a medication that we do not stock, we will keep it in our medication room and obtain a physician’s order to dispense it to you.